Human trafficking in the United Kingdom: How traffickers control their victims

 It is important to traffickers that their victims are cooperative when doing business.
 In order to keep their workers in line, traffickers have different methods of control that they practice.
 Some of these include drugging them, removing documentation, preventing the victims from learning the language, isolation, moving them from place to place, threatening them, and accommodating them in a way that they will become homeless if they leave.
 By moving victims from place to place, they are unable to become familiar with their surroundings.
 This keeps the victims detached from the world in a physical and mental way.
 With this kind of control, the victims become helpless, and have almost no chance of escaping from their traffickers.

 Traffickers also stay in control of their victims with the use of intimidation, threats and violence, although in some cases victims have some freedom of movement since the traffickers have gained a psychological hold over their victims.
 Examples of control methods include: threats of intimidation/violence, threat to inflict violence upon their families at home, threat to inform victims family of their involvement in prostitution, removal of documentation, debt bondage, ritual oaths, drugs and alcohol, curtailment of freedom and movement, consistent change of location, fear of authorities, isolation, threats of deportation and some victims simply don't recognise they are a victim of human trafficking.

 Frequency of trafficking

 Since the secretive nature of the criminal world, it is hard to tell the true number of victims of human trafficking.
-What can be said is that human trafficking is more prominent now than it has ever been.
-The National Crime Agency believes the number of victims is in the tens of thousands within the UK.
+However, it could be said that human trafficking was more prominent in 2019 than it had ever been; the National Crime Agency believed the number of victims is in the tens of thousands within the UK.

-Chinese, Nigerian and Vietnamese individuals are the most commonly reported nationalised for potential victims of human trafficking.
+In 2019, Chinese, Nigerian and Vietnamese individuals were the most commonly reported nationalised for potential victims of human trafficking.